 I sometimes offer tutoring specifically for the ACT, SAT, and other high-stakes testing, but only the reading and writing (AKA, English) sections–never math–although if you look at the science section of the ACT as more of a “reading comprehension” exercise, I can provide tips for that part.
 Preparation for both the AP English Language & Composition and the AP English Literature & Composition exams are also available.
 Being tied to the AP schedule, these two classes are highly structured, full year courses with rigorous time requirements.
 It is not recommended that any student take both courses in the same year.
 As the new classical test (CLT) takes hold, I look forward to offering tutoring for that as well.

 The actual classes I teach each term vary year to year.
 You would need to contact me to see what’s in store.
 I urge you to get in touch with me early, though, as my slots fill rather quickly.
-While Dan is still in school, all classes take place in the mornings so I can devote my afternoons to his learning.
-All lesson times run for about an hour–OG just under an hour; composition, just over an hour.
+While my youngest is still in school, all classes take place in the mornings so I can devote my afternoons to his learning.
+All lesson times run for about an hour–with O-G sessions clocking in at just under an hour and composition at about an hour.
 If your child is a composition student, your student will receive an email recap after each lesson.
 You will be CC’d on every email so you know what is going on in class and what the homework is each week.
-(I use the parent’s email for students who do not yet have their own email address.)
+(I will use the parent’s email for students who do not yet have their own email address.)
 You will need to print these emails and any attachments each week.
 Parents of O-G/SWR students will often receive photos of board notes after class.
 These photos serve as a quick check to ensure that the papers are formatted correctly and that all words were indeed spelled correctly.
 Homework for these classes is nearly always the same (penmanship practice of the words from the lesson, composing sentences or stories using the words from the lesson, and then reading of both the words and sentences or stories), so there is no need for an email recap.
 Fees for all classes vary depending on the time commitment required outside of the actual teaching time, but all are very reasonable–likened to what you would pay a piano teacher.
-Please email me (email@example.com) or connect with me via the Contact page (if it is up) if you would like to learn more about any of these courses.
+Please email me (firstname.lastname@example.org) if you would like to learn more about any of these courses.